t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 Group key negotiation is an important security service for IoT communication patterns in which a thing sends some data to multiple things or data flows from multiple things towards a thing.
 All discussed protocols only cover unicast communication and therefore, do not focus on group-key establishment.
 This applies in particular to (D)TLS and IKEv2.
 Thus, a solution is required in this area.
 A potential solution might be to use the Diffie-Hellman keys -- that are used in IKEv2 and HIP to setup a secure unicast link -- for group Diffie-Hellman key-negotiations.
 However, Diffie-Hellman is a relatively heavy solution, especially if the group is large.

 Symmetric and asymmetric keys can be used in group communication.
 Asymmetric keys have the advantage that they can provide source authentication.
 However, doing broadcast encryption with a single public/private key pair is also not feasible.
 Although a single symmetric key can be used to encrypt the communication or compute a message authentication code, it has inherent risks since the capture of a single node can compromise the key shared throughout the network.
 The usage of symmetric-keys also does not provide source authentication.
 Another factor to consider is that asymmetric cryptography is  more resource-intensive than symmetric key solutions.
-Thus, the security risks and performance trade-offs of applying either symmetric or asymmetric keys to a given IoT use case need to be well-analyzed according to risk and usability assessments.
-At the point of writing this document, the current document on group communication is looking at a combination of symmetric - for encryption - and asymmetric - for authentication - in the same packet.
+Thus, the security risks and performance trade-offs of applying either symmetric or asymmetric keys to a given IoT use case need to be well-analyzed according to risk and usability assessments. {{ID-multicast}} is looking at a combination of symmetric (for encryption) and asymmetric (for authentication) in the same packet.

 Conceptually, solutions that provide secure group communication at the network layer (IPsec/IKEv2, HIP/Diet HIP) may have an advantage in terms of the cryptographic overhead when compared to application-focused security solutions (TLS/ DTLS).
 This is due to the fact that application-focused solutions require cryptographic operations per group application, whereas network layer approaches may allow sharing secure group associations between multiple applications (for example, for neighbor discovery and routing or service discovery).
 Hence, implementing shared features lower in the communication stack can avoid redundant security measures.
-However, it is important to note that sharing security contexts among different applications involves potential security threats, e.g., if one of the applications is malitious and monitors exchanged messages or injects fake messages.
+However, it is important to note that sharing security contexts among different applications involves potential security threats, e.g., if one of the applications is malicious and monitors exchanged messages or injects fake messages.
 In the case of OSCOAP, it provides security for CoAP group communication as defined in RFC7390, i.e., based on multicast IP.
 If the same security association is reused for each application, then this solution does not seem to have more cryptographic overhead compared to IPsec.

 Several group key solutions have been developed by the MSEC working group {{WG-MSEC}} of the IETF.
 The MIKEY architecture {{RFC4738}} is one example.
 While these solutions are specifically tailored for multicast and group broadcast applications in the Internet, they should also be considered as candidate solutions for group key agreement in IoT.
 The MIKEY architecture for example describes a coordinator entity that disseminates symmetric keys over pair-wise end-to-end secured channels.
 However, such a centralized approach may not be applicable in a distributed IoT environment, where the choice of one or several coordinators and the management of the group key is not trivial.